Thefeeling of needing to do it all is suffocating.

 A little more about me...

-- I have two kids, who I’ll call Olive (age 4) and Ro (18 months), and a very supportive husband, Jason.
-They are the reason I do what I do, and holy guacamole I am filled with gratitude for how they have shaped my journey in life.
+- I have a daughter (age 4), son (2), and a very supportive husband.
+Holy guacamole I am filled with gratitude for how they have shaped my journey in life.

-- I fully embrace my nerdy side and am fine with admitting that curling up with a good book can meet my criteria for a great Saturday night.
+- I fully embrace my nerdy side and am fine with admitting that curling up with a good self-help or spirituality book can meet my criteria for a great Saturday night.

 - I love making things.
 This might mean a little art project for my house, some homemade lip balm or a new recipe, depending on my mood.